SKYFORONE/pacifica-handbook/README.md

 When I first discovered **Pacifica** on Solana, what struck me was not just the sub-second speed or the unified spot-margin engine.
 It was something extraordinarily rare in the modern crypto landscape: **they are 100% self-funded**.
 No predatory venture capital funds dumping locked tokens into user orderbooks.
 Every single dollar of value, fee revenue, and protocol growth accrues directly to active traders, vault depositors, and community participants.

 Yet, cutting-edge financial engineering brings technical complexity.
 Many traders who opened the platform were bewildered by cross-margin mechanics, three-tier liquidations, hourly funding calculations, and user-deployed trading lakes.
-The official documentation provided pristine formal specifications, but traders needed real-world visual demonstrations — how indicators look on the live chart, how to size positions without risking ruin, and how to harness programmatic tools like the **Pacifica MCP Server** for autonomous AI trading.
+The official documentation provided pristine formal specifications, but traders needed real-world visual demonstrations, how indicators look on the live chart, how to size positions without risking ruin, and how to harness programmatic tools like the **Pacifica MCP Server** for autonomous AI trading.

 I made a personal commitment: to document every single corner of Pacifica with surgical precision and genuine care for fellow traders.
 The result is this dual-layer work:

-* **Part I: The 29-Chapter Canonical Reference Handbook** — reproducing every limit, formula, and contract spec from `docs.pacifica.fi`, accompanied by custom mint-green architectural diagrams.
+* **Part I: The 29-Chapter Canonical Reference Handbook**  reproducing every limit, formula, and contract spec from `docs.pacifica.fi`, accompanied by custom mint-green architectural diagrams.
-* **Part II: The 110 Community Masterclasses** — authored by me as **SKYFOR.PF** ([@ETHassociation](https://x.com/ETHassociation)), containing over 1,000 live annotated screenshots across indicators, chart patterns, risk models, trading psychology, and product mechanics.
+* **Part II: The 110 Community Masterclasses**  authored by me as **SKYFOR.PF** ([@ETHassociation](https://x.com/ETHassociation)), containing over 1,000 live annotated screenshots across indicators, chart patterns, risk models, trading psychology, and product mechanics.

-**Total volume:** Over **108,000 words** of battle-tested, verified knowledge.
+**Total volume:** Over **108,000 words** of battle tested, verified knowledge.
 Not a single hallucinated figure.
 Built to empower traders and developers across the Solana universe.

 ---